Nadia Nadim

-Nadia Nadim (نادیه ندیم; born 2 January 1988) is a professional footballer and physician who plays as a striker for NWSL club Racing Louisville FC.
-Born in Afghanistan, she represents the Denmark national team at international level.
+Nadia Nadim (نادیه ندیم; born 2 January 1988) is a professional footballer who plays as a striker for the Damallsvenskan club Hammarby, on loan from Italian Serie A club AC Milan.
+Born in Afghanistan, she has played for the Denmark national team.

-Nadim is considered the most influential and greatest Afghan female footballer of all time, particularly because she won the French league title in the 2020–21 season with Paris Saint-Germain.
+Nadim is considered the most influential and greatest Afghan female footballer of all time, particularly because she has won league titles in two countries, the USA league title in 2017 with the Portland Thorns and the French league title in 2020–21 with Paris Saint-Germain.
+Nadim was named the Danish Footballer of the Year in 2016 and 2017.

 Early life and career

-Nadia was born in Herat and raised in Afghanistan until her father, an Afghan National Army (ANA) general, was executed by the Taliban in 2000.
-Her family then fled to Denmark, where she began her football career, playing for B52 Aalborg and Team Viborg.
+Nadia was born in Herat, Afghanistan and raised there during her early childhood in a wealthy family.
+When Nadim was 9 years old her father, an Afghan National Army (ANA) general, was executed by the Taliban.
+When she was 11, Nadim, her mother and her four sisters fled Afghanistan and arrived in Denmark as refugees.
+She recounted later that when she was in the refugee camp she received football training.
+Shortly after arriving in Denmark, when 12 years old, she continued playing football and joined the small local club GUG in Aalborg.
+Her senior career began at B52 Aalborg and Team Viborg.

 Club career

 Early career

 Nadim played for B52 Aalborg, Team Viborg from 2005 to 2006 and IK Skovbakken from 2006 to 2012, before moving to Fortuna Hjørring in 2012.
 She made her Champions League debut in September the same year, scoring both goals in a 2–1 win over Scottish Champions Glasgow City.